doocs/leetcode/solution/0100-0199/0160.Intersection of Two Linked Lists/README_EN.md

 <strong>Output:</strong> Intersected at &#39;8&#39;
 <strong>Explanation:</strong> The intersected node&#39;s value is 8 (note that this must not be 0 if the two lists intersect).
 From the head of A, it reads as [4,1,8,4,5].
 From the head of B, it reads as [5,6,1,8,4,5].
 There are 2 nodes before the intersected node in A; There are 3 nodes before the intersected node in B.
+- Note that the intersected node&#39;s value is not 1 because the nodes with value 1 in A and B (2<sup>nd</sup> node in A and 3<sup>rd</sup> node in B) are different node references.
+In other words, they point to two different locations in memory, while the nodes with value 8 in A and B (3<sup>rd</sup> node in A and 4<sup>th</sup> node in B) point to the same location in memory.
 </pre>

 <p><strong>Example 2:</strong></p>